jony741/PHP-Array-Colllection/README.md

 # Getting started

-**Array Master** is a simple, elegant PHP library to make custom data.
+**PHP Array Collection** is a simple, elegant PHP library to make custom data.
 It'll make your life easier by giving custom data without complexity on your data.

 ###### Install Manually
 1. Download Array Master